 STATE FINANCIAL ASSISTANCE

 Internal control over major programs:

-- \ Material weakness identified? - \ Significant deficiencies identified that are not considered to be material weaknesses?
+Material weakness identified? Νο

+Significant deficiencies identified that are not

+considered to be material weaknesses?
+None reported

-Type of auditor's report issued on compliance for major programs:
+Type of auditor's report issued on compliance

+for major programs: Unmodified

-Any audit findings disclosed that are required to be reported in accordance with rule 10.656, Rules of the Auditor General?
+Any audit findings disclosed that are required to

+be reported in accordance with rule 10.656,

+Rules of the Auditor General?
+No

-CSFA Number
+CSFA Number Name of State Program

+Department of Transportation

+55.004 Aviation Grant Program

-Dollar threshold used to distinguish between Type A and Type B programs:
+Dollar threshold used to distinguish between

+Type A and Type B programs: